FelixOnline/v2/content/articles/2014-11-28-bt-is-moving-back-into-mobile-panic-stations.md

 subtitle: >
   Kunal discusses the implactions the move could have
 date: "2014-11-28 00:50:52 +0000"

 # Attributes from Felix Online V1
 id: "4967"
 old_path: /comment/4967/bt-is-moving-back-into-mobile-panic-stations
 aliases:
  - /comment/4967/bt-is-moving-back-into-mobile-panic-stations
+imported: true
+comments:
+ - christian loubitinchristian louboutin outlet httpchristianlouboutincanadaoutletblogspotcomthat first he would bring us down to nothing before he saved us Deuteronomy 3236 For the LORD shall judge his people and repent himself for his servants when he seeth that their power is gone and there is none shut up or left At one time during the Middle Ages the caucasian was in a lower estate than weve ever been He was known as a slav which is where we get both the word slavic and SLAVE from and a serf The lowest class of serf was known as a Ql0vil2ein which is where you get the word villain from

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true